prp-e/NaLLM/README.md

 For using NaLLM, you only need to _make variations_ on your own knowledge base which is not a hard thing to do.
 The main task is to answer the questions in a way you think you're not faced by a machine and NaLLM does it well!

 ### No languages left behind!

+That's it.
+You can train _NaLLM_ on every language supported by today's computers.
+It doesn't matter if it's English, German, Persian, Kurdish or Swahili!
+You just need to follow instructions in order to create a dataset and work with the architectures and models.